An Inside Look at how USPS Cluster Mailboxes Work

-One turn of the key in a CBU mailbox’s high-security cam lock and the front panel of the entire unit opens.
+With one turn of the key in a CBU mailbox’s high-security cam lock, the front panel of the entire unit opens.
 This provides the postal carrier access to all the tenant mailboxes.
 The postal carrier then places the mail into each tenant’s mail slot.
 If a tenant receives a package that is too large for their personal mailbox, the carrier places the package into a parcel locker.
 A designated key for that locker is also placed in the tenant’s mailbox.
-Then the postal carrier closes the front panel door and securely locks the CBU mailbox.
+Then, the postal carrier closes the front panel door and securely locks the CBU mailbox.

 CBU Mailboxes for Tenants

 When a tenant needs to retrieve their mail, they simply use their private mailbox key to open and close their mailbox door.
 If the tenant notices a parcel locker key in their mailbox, they may use it to open the corresponding locker and retrieve their package.
 Once the parcel locker has been opened, the key remains “trapped” in the lock and can only be removed by the postal carrier on their next visit.
 For more information about the benefits of parcel lockers, check out our blog Adding Parcel Lockers Improves Tenant Retention.

 CBU mailboxes come in configurations of eight, twelve, thirteen, or sixteen compartments.
 Each unit comes standard with an outgoing mail slot and a master door.
 One parcel locker is included in the configuration for units with ten or more compartments.
 Additional parcel lockers may be ordered.
 Visit the Florence Manufacturing page to view more details about CBU mailbox parts.

 CBU mailboxes are available in black, postal grey, dark bronze, and sandstone.
 All finishes are durable powder coats.

 Each lock comes standard with three keys.
 This allows the property manager to retain a master copy while giving each tenant two keys.